jfashe/ML-Journey-Tracker/myjournal.md

 - 6/16/2025 - Week 3 Day 2 (Tuesday)
     - Failed my first calculus exam, bad.
 Only got to question 3 of 11, and of those 3 only two correct.
 Despite all the time I spend studying.....
 - 6/21/2025 - Week 3 Day 7 (Saturday)
     - Been super inconsistent.
 Havent touched week two's contents, and today is the end of week 3.
-Week 2 gets finished today.
+Week 1 and 2 gets finished today.
+    - Finished Week1.
+Applied to 3 MIS internships, then added to internship tracker.

 ---

 ## 📅 Week 4: File I/O, Exceptions
 Week of Sun, Jun 22 2025 - Sat, Jun 27 2025

-- 6/16/2025 - Week 3 Day 2 (Tuesday)
+- 6/22/2025 - Sun - Week 4 Day 1
-    - Failed my first calculus exam, bad.
-Only got to question 3 of 11, and of those 3 only two correct.
-Despite all the time I spend studying.....
+    - ...

 ---